avrilcoghlan/LittleBookofRBioinformatics/src/revisionexercises1.rst

 ---
 What is the length of (total number of base-pairs in) the *Schistosoma mansoni* mitochondrial genome (NCBI accession NC\_002545), and how many As, Cs, Gs and Ts does it contain?
+    You must search for this sequence via the NCBI website, as it is not present in the ACNUC database.
     Note: *Schistmosoma mansoni* is a parasitic worm that is responsible for causing `schistosomiasis <http://apps.who.int/tdr/svc/diseases/schistosomiasis>`_,
     which is classified by the WHO as a neglected tropical disease.